 When I spoke last week with Richard Aedy on ABC Radio National’s “Best Practice” program, we discussed a whole range of staff issues that managers face, such as lateness, non-attendance, attire, group emails, unsatisfactory work, office romances, and more.

 During our discussion, I explained that managers need to be able to distinguish between a performance issue and a behavioural issue, as each pertains to a different set of rules, expectations and consequences.
+Listen now >

 When it comes to managing poor behaviour in the workplace, it helps to take a collaborative, flexible and situational leadership approach.